evacuate/media/README.md

 ## Introduction

 `evacuate` is a service to support evacuation in the event of a disaster.
 Currently, it only provides information on earthquakes, but in the future, it will also provide information on evacuation centers and other useful information during disasters.

+## Name

+The name `evacuate` is derived from the word "evacuation," which means "to leave a place of danger to a safer place."
+The name was chosen to reflect the service's mission of providing information to help people evacuate safely.

+## Contact

+If you have any questions or need further information, please contact us at [contact@evacuate.jp](mailto:contact@evacuate.jp).